costineesti/about-me/content/notes/foundation models 2.md

 **Convolution** assumes *weights sharing*.
 Which means it always goes with the same parameters over the image.
 Each layer is a filter.
 We only have width and depth.
 The connections are sparse (between the hidden layers), but we have the same information in the layers, if I understood that correctly.
 Equivariant features (i.e. due to the parameter sharing used in CNNs, the feature maps are equivariant w.r.t. translations. so in my own words, if i rotate the image; the filter also rotates with it?) -- see [[conv properties|Convolutional Properties]].

+* smartass, when you say translation you understand rotation??
+This is just a self-roast.
+The idea is that if the image gets shifted a bit to the right or whatever, that won't change the way the Convolutional Layer observes it, since the feature map will simply shift by the same amount.

 **Deep Learning in Imaging**: Image registration aligns two images into the same coordinate space.
 You use a neural network to compare a moving image with a fixed target image.
 The network learns the registration field, which acts as a dense mathematical map of movement instructions.Then, you apply this vector field to the moving image using a spatial transform.
 This step warps and pushes the moving image so that it perfectly matches the anatomy of the fixed image.

 <div class="container" style="display: flex; justify-content: center; align-items: center;">